 - coloring pipes and nodes and changing the width of pipes.

-- generating contours lines of different colors for hydraulic grade, pressure or elevation.
+- generating contours lines of different colors for hydraulic grade, pressure, water quality or elevation.

 - automatically generated charts for time varying parameters.